konsumer/ngInflection/README.md

 #### [transform](https://github.com/dreamerslab/node.inflection#inflectiontransform-str-arr-)

 This will execute an array of transforms.
-Since you can pipe filters in angular templates, this is best used from the filter service, ot in actual templates.
+Since you can pipe filters in angular templates, this is best used from the filter service, not in actual templates.
 It works like this:

 ```javascript
 filter('manipulateThingFromApi', function($filter) {